andreandrade141/c-threads/README.md

 # c_studies
-Some random experimentations on the most old schools language :)
+Some random experimentations on the most old school language :)

+-pthread.h -> Necessary lib to run pthread code